stefang/ofxSphereCam/README.md

 The boolean 'handheld' set to true will add a small amount of 3d perlin noise to the target to simulate the slight wobble you get with hand held cameras.

-The axis() method called in the render loop will draw an XYZ axis at 0,0,0 cartesian to give you a starting point.

-There's an example project to show you how it's working.
+The axis() method called in the render loop will draw an XYZ axis at 0,0,0 cartesian to give you a starting point so you can tell if it's working.
+There's an example project to show you how I use it.

-You can find the original Processing version here: https://github.com/stefang/SphereCamera